Bicycle Accidents in Pennsylvania

 What are some common defenses at-fault drivers use in bicycle accident claims?

-For example, if an accident victim is found to be 30 percent responsible for the accident, and the claim is initially worth $100,000, the victim’s damages will be reduced by $30,000.
+For example, if a bicycle accident victim is found to be 30 percent responsible for the accident, and the claim is initially worth $100,000, the victim’s damages will be reduced by $30,000.

 It is not surprising, therefore, that many at-fault drivers try to assign blame to the bicyclist.